 - (a) Continuous emissions monitoring system (CEMS) data; - (b) Source emissions test data (EPA reference method).
-When source emissions test data conflicts with CEMS data for the time period of a source test, source test data must be used; - (c) Source emissions test data (other test method); and - (d) Emission factors or methodology provided in this TSD. - 6.a Bark Dehydrator (existing).
-The dehydrator is capable of operating with either a natural gas fired heater (Eclipse) or a wood fired heater (Energy Unlimited).
-Potential emissions from dehydrator operation are calculated from the maximum rated heat input (natural gas 12.5 MMBtu/hr, wood 10.0 MMBtu/hr), 8,760 hr/yr of operation, a maximum discharge rate of 20,000 dscfm, and applicable emission factors.
-Only one heater can operate at any given time.
+When source emissions test data conflicts with CEMS data for the time period of a source test, source test data must be used; - (c) Source emissions test data (other test method); and - (d) Emission factors or methodology provided in this TSD.

+6.a.
+Bark Dehydrator (modified).
+Potential emissions from dehydrator operation while firing natural gas are calculated from maximum rated heat input (16.5 MMBtu/hr), 57,816 MMBtu/yr of fuel consumption (40% utilization), a maximum discharge rate of 20,000 dscfm, and applicable emission factors.
+Potential emissions from dehydrator operation while firing wood are calculated from maximum rated heat input (10.0 MMBtu/hr), 8,760 hr/yr of operation, a maximum discharge rate of 20,000 dscfm, and applicable emission factors.
+The dehydrator operates on only one heater at any given time.
 Emission limits for the dehydrator have been established based on the most emissive operating scenario, which is full time operation of the wood fired heater.